CCSI-Toolset/FOQUS/docs/source/chapt_vector_support/example1/Python_Model_Vectors_Handling.rst

 *Step 2*: Open the node editor and under 'Input Variables' section, click on '+' to add a new input variable.
-Further, in the user interface prompt, enter the variable name 'x' as shown in Figure 2, and click ok.
+Further, in the user interface prompt, enter the variable name 'x' as shown in Figure 2, and click Ok.

 .. figure:: ../figs/add_ip_vector_var_1.png
    :alt: Figure 2: Add input vector variable 'x'